krushnadurole/krushnadurole/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Btech Program
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN & DsAlgo
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with redux concepts
-- 💬 Ask me about ...
+- 💬 Ask me about myself
-- 📫 How to reach me: ...
+- 📫 How to reach me: instagram handle : @i_am_krushna_08
-- 😄 Pronouns: ...
+- 😄 Pronouns: krishna
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i will not give you answer of last fourth question.
 -->